 People may want to consider seeking medical attention for GI symptoms that persist for longer than a week despite trying at-home treatments.

 A person should contact a doctor if they experience any new or worsening rectal discharge.
-A doctor can diagnose and treat the underlying causes of rectal discharge with lifestyle and diet recommendations, medication, and surgery.
+A doctor can diagnose the cause of rectal discharge and advise on suitable treatments.